Pamela Smart: Imprisonment

-Smart says she still keeps track of Flynn because she regards him as being the key to her freedom.
+Smart says she still keeps track of Flynn because she regards him as being the key to her freedom, before the 2023 ruling.
 "He is one of the few people that could actually get me out of here, by coming forward and telling the truth, but he's never gonna do that," said Smart.

 In 2003, photos of a scantily clad Smart were published in the National Enquirer.
 She filed a complaint against the prison and was placed in solitary confinement for two months.
-Smart sued, claiming that the photos were taken by a prison guard who had raped her, but the lawsuit was dismissed.
+Smart sued in relation to her placement in solitary, but the lawsuit was dismissed.
 In 2004, Smart and fellow inmate Carolyn Warmus sued officials of Bedford Hills, claiming sexual harassment, and sexual assault by a corrections officer, who they said coerced them into posing for the suggestive pictures published in 2003.
 On November 5, 2009, a U.S. District Court Judge approved a $23,875 judgment to Smart from the State of New York.
 Smart received $8,750, while her attorney received the remaining balance for attorney fees.

 While serving her sentence, Smart took part in a writer's workshop, which was facilitated by playwright Eve Ensler.
 The workshop and Smart's writing were exhibited in the 2003 PBS documentary What I Want My Words to Do to You.

 In April 2004, the First U.S. Court of Appeals upheld a 2002 ruling by a federal judge who rejected her federal habeas petition.
 Prior to her federal appeal, Smart had exhausted all judicial appeals at the state level.
 In July 2005, the New Hampshire Executive Council unanimously denied a pardon request for "any conditions the governor may seek to impose."
 In an interview with ABC News, Smart indicated she is afraid of growing old and dying in prison and would rather have been given the death penalty.

-Co-conspirators
+On March 29, 2023, it was reported that Smart lost her final appeal.

+On June 11, 2024, as part of an effort to get a sentence reduction, a videotaped statement was released where for the first time ever, Smart accepted responsibility for her husband's death by asserting that she should have "seen the signs", with regard to her allegation that Flynn's actions were of his own volition.
+She claimed it was done as part of some inner work she was doing on herself.